In many cases, they are poets and novelists, not historians, who catch the spirit of an era

 Option A effectively presents the sentence with a clear subject and verb structure, maintaining a straightforward flow that emphasizes the items found in the attic.
 Option B disrupts the sentence's clarity by placing "in the attic" at the beginning, which can confuse the reader about what is being described.
 Option C introduces unnecessary complexity with "there was," making the sentence less direct and more cumbersome.
 Option D also complicates the structure with "it was," detracting from the focus on the items and their condition.
 Thus, A remains the most concise and coherent choice.

-- D. left-handedness and largely vanished
+- D. Delete 'more and more'

 Correct Answer & Rationale